microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

 ## Limitations

--   AppNotificationScenario::Urgent is only supported for to builds 19041 (20H1) and above.
+-   AppNotificationScenario.Urgent is only supported for to builds 19041 (20H1) and above.
 Using
-    this attribute on lower builds will not prevent the AppNotification from being constructed, but developers will receive a debug warning that the attribute is not supported.
+    this attribute on lower builds will not prevent the AppNotification from being constructed, but developers can use AppNotificationBuilder.IsUrgentScenarioSupported to check if the feature is available at runtime.

 # Text